About dependency review

 fail-on-severity: critical

-# You can only can only include one of these two options: `allow-licenses` and `deny-licences`
+# You can only include one of these two options: `allow-licenses` and `deny-licenses`

 # ([String]).
 Only allow these licenses (optional)